Green Cards Through Investment

 Between 21 and 24 months after the conditional Green Card has been approved, the investor must reconfirm that the investment has been made or is still in place and that the employment requirement has been fulfilled or maintained.
 A Form I-829 application to remove the conditional status is then filed with the USCIS allowing the two-year card to be extended.

 Once the condition has been removed, a full Green Card is valid as long as the investor resides in the United States (but subject to a routine renewal process every 10 years just as any Green Card is).
 From the time of application for the conditional Green Card until approval of the removal of condition usually takes about 4 years.
 Thereafter, in an approved Regional Center case, depending on the terms of their agreement, the investment may be sold, and the investor will still maintain the permanent Green Card.
-Or, in a ‘loan-based’ investment, the loan is normally repaid to the investment company, which then returns the investors principal to them and liquidates itself.

 In summary, freedom to live anywhere in the United States, a passive form of investment with no required direct management responsibilities, priority standing within the Immigration process, and an accelerated path to Green Card status are important factors which make the EB-5 Green Card Regional Center category an ideal investment vehicle for the inactive investor or retiree who wishes to live and work in the United States.